 In addition to being financially eligible for Green Mountain Care (Vermont’s Medicaid program) applicants must 1) be Vermont state residents 2) 21 years of age or older 3) require skilled nursing care greater than that which is provided via a skilled nursing visit 4) require services more extensive than those offered by a personal care attendant or a home health aide 5) have a primary caregiver that is able to handle the applicant’s care needs and can be trained in the operation of apparatus.
 6) not be (or be willing to not be) institutionalized 7) be technology dependent.

-Green Mountain Care also considers the applicant’s countable assets.
-Single applicants are permitted up to $2,000 in countable assets, but their home, provided the value of their home equity does not exceed $595,000, is exempt (not counted towards the total).
+Countable assets are also considered.
+Single applicants are permitted up to $2,000 in countable assets, but their home, provided the value of their home equity does not exceed $636,000, is exempt (not counted toward the total).
 Other exemptions include household goods and furnishings, a vehicle, and personal items, such as clothing.

 Medicaid eligibility can be complicated.
 Get assistance to understand these Medicaid eligibility rules and prepare a successful application.